 - Successful completion of the CSET.
 To help ensure success in a teaching credential program, the California Commission on Teacher Credentialing (CTC) now requires that you have taken, or be registered to take, the appropriate Subject Matter Exam, prior to admittance (not required for Montessori programs).
 Please check the exam website to determine the appropriate exam, www.cset.nesinc.com (Single Subject candidates have the option to complete an approved subject matter program in place of testing.)
 Participation in the credentialing programs of study noted above is limited to certain basic courses until the student has passed the required exams.
 (Doctoral applicants please see Doctoral Application Instructions following KSOE Application for Admission for Admission form for GRE requirements.)

 - State of California Clearance Requirement.
 It is a requirement by state law that every participant in a basic credential program undergoes a moral fitness/fingerprint clearance check by the California Commission onn Teacher Credentialing (CTC).
 Before being officially admitted to a KSOE credentail preparation program (Multiple Subject, Single Subject, Education Specialist, Tier I, School Counseling or School Psychology), you must have have applied for and paid for a Certificate of Clearance to be issued by the CTC.
-That means the candidate has done a live scan for CTC, has turned the live scan in to the Credential Analyst so he can recommend them for a Certificate of Clearance, and then has paid for the document in response to the recommendation.
+That means the candidate has done a live scan for CTC, and then has paid for the document on the CTC Website.
 If the person does not answer yes to one of the fitness questions, the document is usually issued in 1-3 days after payment.
 If a yes answer is supplied, clearance can take up to 6 months or more.
 The document must be issued prior to the start of any student teaching or practicum assignment.
 (For more information, see the State of California Clearance Requirement)